FreeBSD and Plasma 6 install - a Log

 Reboot the system when finished and login as root again

-- pkg install mc micro doas htop fastfetch git zsh zsh-completions seatd
+- pkg install mc doas htop fastfetch git zsh zsh-completions seatd

 Obviously these are my choices, with seatd being the only true mandatory one.